 FMS procedures must be agreed at the point of application for accreditation and may need to be amended where a new fuel or consignment is used or where a material change has been made on site affecting the agreed procedures.

 Ofgem can only make RHI payments on heat (or biomethane) from renewable sources, so they would not make a payment until they have reviewed and approved the revised FMS procedures.
-However, this is a lengthy process that can take several months and is no working for the industry, especially when they wish to take a consignment of a new feedstock and this is going to be measured and sampled in line with existing procedures.
+However, this is a lengthy process that can take several months and is not working for the industry, especially when they wish to take a consignment of a new feedstock and this is going to be measured and sampled in line with existing procedures.
 This is actively discouraging participants to use alternative or novel feedstocks.

 What is not working?